HenriBranken/pyspark_introduction/README.md

 Sections 1 of 6 of the course are not detailed in this GitHub repository as they cover setting up Python with Spark as well as a high-level introduction to the course.

-**I strongly recommend following "Section 3:  Local VirtualBox Set-up" if you are running Windows/Mac.**
+**I strongly recommend following "Section 3:  Local VirtualBox Set-up" if you are running Windows/Mac.
+You will in any case need the VirtualBox setup for _Section 17_ of the course dealing with Spark streaming.**

 On a side note, Section 5 of the course gives a quick walkthrough for a **Databricks Setup.**